kuzzleio/documentation/src/sdk-reference/cpp/1/offline-tools/index.md

 # Offline tools

-The Kuzzle SDK provides a set of options and methods that help your application to be resilient to the loss of network connection during its lifespan.
+The Kuzzle SDK provides a set of options and methods that helps your application to be resilient to the loss of network connection during its lifespan.

 ## Constructor options